pwa-builder/PWABuilder/apps/blog/src/posts/announcing-cli/announcing-cli.md

   image: /author_images/zach_image.jpg
 tags:
   - post
+  - PWA Starter
   - CLI
-  - PWA Starter
+  - Tools
-  - PWA template
+  - Announcement
 ---

 PWABuilder is launching a brand new CLI that can create a new templated [Progressive Web App](https://docs.pwabuilder.com/#/home/pwa-intro) for you and have you developing in just seconds.